yanivnizan/knowledge-base/src/documents/cocos2dx/grow/Grow_About.html.md

   ![alt text](/img/tutorial_img/unity_grow/countries.png "Countries")

   Hover over any country on the map and see what percentage of your users in that country performed the action you defined in the filter.
-For example, in the image above, you can see that 4.1% of your **US users** that played **yesterday** performed a **social** action in your game (like, post status, etc.).
-You can see how you compare to other games that use GROW - with . the same filters, the other games together have 6.0% for this statistic, which means you're not doing very well in comparison, but not horribly either.
+For example, in the image above, you can see that 4.1% of your **United States users** that played **yesterday** performed a **social** action in your game (e.g. Facebook connect, like, share status, etc.).
+You can see how you compare to other games that use GROW - the other games together have 6.0% for this metric, which means you're a bit behind.
+This is a thoughtful insight that can lead you to re-evaluate social engagement in your game.

 <br>